dceejay/RedMap/README.md

     msg.payload.command.map = {
         overlay:"myGeoJSON",
-        geojson:{ your geojson feature as an object }, opt:{ optional geojson options, style, filter, onEach, Feature, etc }, fit:true
+        geojson:{ your geojson feature as an object }, opt:{ optional geojson options, style, etc }, fit:true
     };

+The geojson features may contain a `properties` property.
+That may also include a `style` with properties - stroke, stroke-width, stroke-opacity, fill, fill-opacity.
+Any other properties will be listed in the popup.

+The `opt` property is optional.
+See the <a href="https://leafletjs.com/examples/geojson/">Leaflet geojson docs</a> for more info on possible options.
+Note: only simple options are supported as functions cannot be serialised.

 The `fit` property is optional.
 If present the map will automatically zoom to fit the area relevant to the geojson. see http://leafletjs.com/examples/geojson/ for more details about options for opt.

 #### To add a new KML, GPX, or TOPOJSON overlay

-As per the geojson overlay you can also inject a KML layer or TOPOJSON layer.
-The syntax is the same but with either a `kml` property - containing the KML string - or a `topojson` property containing the topojson.
+As per the geojson overlay you can also inject a KML layer, GPX layer or TOPOJSON layer.
+The syntax is the same but with either a `kml` property containing the KML string - a `gpx` property containing a GPX string - or a `topojson` property containing the topojson.

     msg.payload.command.map = {
         overlay:"myKML",